gasparka/thesis/docs/4_examples.rst

 Case studies
 ============

-This chapter demonstrates that the Pyha is already usable for real designs.
-And shows that designs are easily reusable.
+This chapter demonstrates that Pyha is already usable for real designs.
 First designs an moving average filter and later reuses this for linear-phase DC removal filter.
 Last chapter also compares the developed tool to other available toolsets.

+.. todo:: fix

+Pyha is based on the object-oriented design practices, this greatly simplifies the design reuse as the classes can be used to initiate objects.
+Another benefit is that classes can abstract away the implementation details, in that sense Pyha can become a high-level synthesis (HLS) language.

 Moving average filter
 ---------------------